1985 Springfield Mall shooting

 Mass shooting in Springfield, Pennsylvania, U.S.

 On October 30, 1985, a mass shooting took place at the Springfield Mall, a shopping mall in Springfield Township, Delaware County, Pennsylvania, United States.
-Three people, including a toddler, were killed and seven others were injured.
-The perpetrator, 25-year-old Sylvia Seegrist, had been diagnosed with schizophrenia in the past and was sentenced to three consecutive life sentences.
+Three people, including a toddler, were killed and seven others injured.
+The perpetrator, 25-year-old Sylvia Seegrist, was sentenced to three consecutive life sentences.

-Due to the perpetrator's history of mental illness, the shooting stimulated discussion about the state's authority to commit at-risk people into mental care facilities versus individual rights.
+Due to Seegrist’s history of mental illness and earlier diagnosis of schizophrenia, the shooting stimulated discussion about the state's authority to commit at-risk people into mental care facilities against their will.